2DGD-F0TH/2DGD_F0TH/chapters/013_Patterns_Containers.md

 With some calculations, and if statements on the time passed, you can combine the two and get an "ease-in-out" function.

+\code{patterns_containers/easeInOut}{Ease-in-out}

 Obviously these functions have an issue: they don't clamp the value between 0 and 1, that will have to be done in the movement function or by adding a check, or using some math, for instance using `min(calculated_value, 1)`.

+\code{patterns_containers/clamping}{Clamping values}

+You can tween any property of any entity or object in your game, for instance:

+- The position of a UI item;
+- The width of a health bar;
+- The rotation of an on-screen map or compass;
+- The colour of the sky while doing a day-to-night transition.

 \placeholder